AyoubEzzaouyah/AyoubEzzaouyah/README.md

 <h2 align="left">Hi 👋!
-My name is EZZAOUYAH Ayoub, and I'm an Electronics student, from MOROCCO</h2>
+My name is EZZAOUYAH Ayoub, and I'm an electronic student, from MOROCCO</h2>

 ###